davidry777/Uber-Data-Analysis/README.md

 ![Trips Every Hour By Month](https://github.com/davidry777/Uber-Data-Analysis/blob/main/Images/Rplot02.png)

-Based on the following plots, we observe that the highest number of trips occur in the 17-18th hour, which in Eastern Time is 5-6 pm.
+Based on these plots, we observe that the highest number of trips occur in the 17-18th hour, which in Eastern Time is 5-6 pm.
 We can assume that the reason for this high number of trips is because 5-6 pm in NYC is the time that adult business workers leave the office.

 ## Analysis of Trips by Days in a Week
 ### Code: